orlandorubydojo/2014-04-16-state-machine/README.md

 # State Machine - 2014/04/16

 A state machine is good for modeling things that move in and out of states.
+For instance a car can go from being `stopped` to being `driving`, or from `driving` to `crashing`.

 Today we're going to model my dog Baron.
 Let's assume Baron is very simple (although in reality he has quite complex feelings and emotions).
 Baron has a few basic states: sleeping, playing, and eating.